abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Yatiko • December 2012

-When we do *mettā* meditation—loving-kindness meditation—it’s often good to start with ourselves.
+When we do *mettā* meditation, loving-kindness meditation, it’s often good to start with ourselves.
 But when doing that, it is important that we not put ourselves under our thumbs—making demands about who we are and what we should be.
 When this happens, it’s as if we’re looking at the mind the way judgmental parents look at their child, power tripping and demanding that the child behave in a particular way. *I’m going to tell this kid what to do, and he’s going to do what I say!* There can be no joy in approaching the mind with the assumption that it will toe the line if we force it to do so.
 Joy has to be unfettered with a sense of real freedom.